Margaret Poisal

-Margaret Poisal (1834–between 1883 and 1892) was "the only woman who was an official witness, interpreter, and consultant at many meetings and treaty councils held along or in close proximity to the Santa Fe Trail."
-The daughter of French Canadian trapper John Poisal and Arapaho Snake Woman, Poisal was educated at a convent school.
+Margaret Poisal (c.
+1834–between 1883 and 1892) was "the only woman who was an official witness, interpreter, and consultant at many meetings and treaty councils held along or in close proximity to the Santa Fe Trail."
+The daughter of French Canadian trapper John Poisal and Snake Woman (Arapaho), Poisal was educated at a convent school.
 She married Thomas Fitzpatrick, an Indian agent, and they worked together negotiating peace between Native American tribes and the United States government.
 After Fitzpatrick died, Poisal continued to work as an interpreter and peacemaker.

 Background

 Poisal grew up during a period where Arapaho and Cheyenne ranched across the Great Plains.
-In the early 19th century, fur trappers and traders crossed into the western frontier.
-The Arapaho and Cheyenne developed partnerships with trappers and trading companies who exchanged good for buffalo pelts along the Santa Fe Trail and other trails.
+In the early 19th century, fur trappers and traders crossed into the Western frontier.
+The Arapaho and Cheyenne developed partnerships with trappers and trading companies who exchanged goods for buffalo pelts along the Santa Fe Trail and other trails.
 American pioneers migrated west to California and Oregon beginning in 1842, which resulted in reduction of buffalo herds and the destruction of the range.
 Lakota Sioux moved into the North Platte area, which reduced available resources.
 Due to the loss in game, the Arapaho and other Native Americans had to find other ways to get food: by bartering with traders, negotiating with Indian agents for food and goods, and assessing tolls of food to allow pioneers to cross their land, or stealing.

 Many more white people came west during the Pike's Peak Gold Rush of 1859 (and the earlier California Gold Rush (1848–1855)).
 Buffalo hunters and gold prospectors headed westward, followed by homesteaders and railroad builders.
 European Americans traveled through Native American hunting and ceremonial lands as they crossed the plains and mountains to the west on the Oregon and other trails.
 Trying to find a way for native and non-native people to coexist, treaties were negotiated and re-negotiated between the United States government and Native Americans.

 The Arapaho, who were allied with the Cheyenne, lived on lands north of the Arkansas River and to the Boulder Valley.
 The Arapaho people's territory extended from the foothills of the Rocky Mountains to the Central and Southern Plains.
 They came to know white men who traded along the Santa Fe Trail.
 They bartered with goods, including guns, in exchange for fur pelts.
 The Arapaho treated men and women as equal partners when managing their family affairs, leading sacred ceremonies, and determining the extent to which their family implemented tribal policies.